Zgrxxx/Seminay-AI/README.md

 I wanted to share the interface I built for myself, inspired by the AI "Samantha" from the movie "Her," after making a few revisions to it.

 I tried to keep it as simple and user-friendly as possible.
-Just get an API Key from "https://aistudio.google.com", enter it into the prompt when you first launch the app, and you're good to go.
+Just get a free API Key from "https://aistudio.google.com", enter it into the prompt when you first launch the app, and you're good to go.

+If you wish, you can change it later by entering a different key in the settings.

 If you wish, you can change it later by entering a different key in the settings.